The Stripper (TV series)

-The Stripper is a Brazilian LGBTQ + drama web series, based on the homonymous short story by author Evelin Silva.
-Success in Brazil, the series has more than 30 million views on YouTube.
-The series stars Natalie Smith, Priscilla Pugliesi and Rodrigo Tardelli and produced by Brazilian production company Ponto Ação.
-The tale The Stripper has over 18 million views on Wattpad.
-Due to the great success of the first season, the series had the second and third season renewed.
+The Stripper is a Brazilian LGBTQ + drama web series, based on the short story of the same name by author Evelin Silva.
+Successful in Brazil, the series has more than 30 million views on YouTube.
+The series stars Natalie Smith, Priscilla Pugliese and Rodrigo Tardelli and produced by Brazilian production company Ponto Ação.
+The story The Stripper has over 18 million views on Wattpad.
+The series was considered a success.

 Synopsis

-Camila begins to experience financial difficulties so she has the opportunity to work at a nightclub called Imperium as Karla, the Stripper.
+Camila begins to experience financial difficulties so she has the opportunity to work at a nightclub called Imperium as Karla, the stripper.
 During the day, however, she stills works as an assistant and her new boss, the powerful and mysterious Lauren, can't know Camila is actually also Karla, the stripper she has become obsessed with.